samueljseay/slideshow/README.md

 # Google Photos Slideshow

+## Why

+I originally thought I could run the Google photos slideshow from a browser on my wall mounted screen, but alas it crashes after a few minutes in Chrome or Firefox.
+It also has no option to change transition speed or transition effect.
+This rectifies those issues for me.

+Authentication is done client side via the Google authentication mechanism.
+You'll need a Google Photos client ID to set this up for yourself.

 ## Setup

 You'll need a google API client ID to use with Google Photos.
 Create `js/config/config.json` with contents: